RhugvedDangui/ChatBot-with-RAG-for-Ollama/README.md

 # AI Chatbot with RAG and Session Management

-A modern, responsive chatbot application powered by Google's Gemini AI API, built with Flask backend and vanilla JavaScript frontend, featuring document RAG (Retrieval Augmented Generation) and persistent sessions.
+A modern, responsive chatbot application powered by Google's Gemini AI API, available with both Flask and FastAPI backends, featuring document RAG (Retrieval Augmented Generation) and persistent sessions.

 ## Features